openSUSE/news-o-o/_posts/2010-07-10-opensuse-weekly-news-131-is-out.markdown

      "It was hackweek here again in Novell, I spent an enjoyable (  but also sometimes frustrating ) couple of days trying to extend support  for Mono in Openoffice.org.
-Recently on IRC there was some interest in  using C# to write extensions for Openoffice.org where it became clear  that only being able to â€˜driveâ€™ Openoffice.org from C# is severely  limiting.
-To provide decent custom functionality you need to be able to  get called by Openoffice.org, integrate with the Menus and Toolbars etc.  Clearly to write an extension you need to be able to be â€˜pluggedâ€™ in..
+Recently on IRC there was some interest in  using C# to write extensions for Openoffice.org where it became clear  that only being able to ‘drive’ Openoffice.org from C# is severely  limiting.
+To provide decent custom functionality you need to be able to  get called by Openoffice.org, integrate with the Menus and Toolbars etc.  Clearly to write an extension you need to be able to be ‘plugged’ in..
 There are many many C# developers ( and potential extension developers )  and we are just ignoring them.
-I have to admit I always wanted to play  with C#/DotNet/Mono and I even proposed a GSOC task to try and faciliate  thisÂ ;-)
+I have to admit I always wanted to play  with C#/DotNet/Mono and I even proposed a GSOC task to try and faciliate  this ;-)
-     Unfortunately the project didnâ€™t make the cut but fortunately  there is Hackweek yay!
+     Unfortunately the project didn’t make the cut but fortunately  there is Hackweek yay!
 So, I spent the last couple of days playing  around with Mono and C#, first I wrote a new loader for Mono, this  allowed me to use recomp to register some services, next I modified  unopkg to accept a Mono component bundled in an extension."